 supermarket and several locally owned retail businesses.
 It is also a

 centre for community focused organisations such as The Greens Centre, Project 21 and

-Palmerston has several medium centres located within a short walk of each other, including Palmerston Shopping Centre and Oasis Shopping Village, a cinema, banks, petrol and a Toyota dealership.
+The original area has several medium centres located within a short walk of each other, including Palmerston Shopping Centre , the Oasis Shopping Village, a cinema, banks, petrol and a Toyota dealership.
 A few government offices and the Palmerston bus exchange makes this a busy area.
 The only Target store in Darwin is located here.